ten-protocol/ten-whitepaper/detailed-design/pobi.md

 ### Aggregator Incentives

+All successful decentralised solutions need a strong incentive mechanism to keep the protocol functioning effectively.

+The Bitcoin incentive model is very simple.
+Each transaction pays a fee and on top of that each block contains a coinbase transaction, both going to the winner.
+If there are re-organisations of the chain, the block that makes it onto the canonical chain is the one that pays the reward, because it is in the ledger.
+This mechanism provides the right incentives for miners to follow the rules.
+One disadvantage of this model is that fees can get very high in periods of network congestion, which degrades user experience.

+Ethereum builds on top of this model to handle the complexities of Turing complete smart contract execution, by introducing a notion of _gas_ and of _gas price_, but the high level mechanics remain the same.

-Compared to a typical L1 protocol, there is an additional complexity.
+Compared to a typical L1 protocol, there is an additional complexity to consider.
 In a L1 like Bitcoin or Ethereum, once a node gossips a valid block, all the other nodes are incentivised to use it as a parent, because they know everyone will do that as well.
 In a L2 decentralised protocol like POBI, there is an additional step, which is the publication of the rollup to L1, which can fail for multiple reasons.
+Furthermore, the incentive design must also consider the problem of front-running the actual rollup.
+For a rollup to be final, it has to be added to a L1 block, which is where a L1 miner or staker can attempt to claim the reward that rightfully belongs to a different L2 node.

 The high level goal is to keep the system functioning as smoothly as possible, and be resistant to random failures or malicious behaviour, while not penalising Obscuro nodes for not being available.
+Obscuro introduces the concept of _claiming rewards_ independently of the actual canonical rollup chain.
+The great advantage is increased flexibility in aligning incentives, at the cost of increased complexity.

 These are the aggregator rewarding rules: